 How do I participate?

 Participation in the VIP service is strictly voluntary.
 We accept requests at any time throughout the year.
-If you’d like to learn more or chat about how to tailor the observation experience to best fit your needs, reach out to Shane Schwikert, ASSETT’s Educational Technology Researcher.
+If you’d like to learn more or chat about how to tailor the observation experience to best fit your needs, reach out to Sarah Andrews, ASSETT's Teaching, Learning, and Technology Assessment Consultant.

 Alternatively, if you’re already familiar with the service, you can submit a request online.
 We’ll follow up with you shortly to confirm your request and schedule your observations.